 Even wasps that have recently died, still pose a threat because their venom sacs may still be active.
 Wasp’s venom sacs are still functional for a short while after passing, which can accidentally inject you with venom.

 How Do I Remove Wasps?

 Wasp nest removal is no easy task due to the high probability of the wasps attacking.
 The best way to get rid of wasps is to remove their nests, leaving them no incentive to stick around.
 A local Beaverton wasp control program comes in great help because they can safely remove the nest!

 Removing the nest is best done at night when they are not active but not required with the right equipment.
 Professional pest products can repel future activity, ensuring your home stays wasp-free.
 Homeowners should not attempt to remove any underground nests because the risk of getting stung is exceptionally high.
 Contact a professional pest control company to assist you with any wasp nest removal!

 Finding a Beaverton Wasp Control Program

 When it comes to reliable wasp control in Beaverton, there is one company you should turn to, Prime Pest Solutions.
-We are a locally-owned pest control business operating at the heart of Beaverton.
+We are a locally-owned pest control business operating in the heart of Beaverton.
 Our wasp control program will ensure that your backyard stays wasp and worry-free.
 Gone are the days of having to be concerned about your safety in your yard!

 Contact Prime Pest Solutions today and ask how we can make a difference in the wasp activity around your home.
 Get a free quote for our pest services, including Yellow Jacket removal and protection against Mud Daubers and Paper Wasps!
-We have been serving Beaverton for over five years and understand what you need to remain pest-free.
+We have been serving pest control in Beaverton for over five years and understand what you need to remain pest-free.